-Join James Williamson for an in-depth discussion in this video How browsers work, part of Web Technology Fundamentals.
+Join James Williamson for an in-depth discussion in this video How browsers work, part of Web Development Foundations: Web Technologies.

 …Most people use web browsers like they use their cars.…They have little to no idea what's going on under the…hood.
 They just turn the key and drive it.
 To…the casual web user, there's really nothing wrong with that.
 For…web designers and developers, however, knowing what's going on inside…the browser is very important.
 Key in fact to making sure…that your websites look and perform the way that you design…them to.
 It doesn't help that there are so many browsers.…And that each of them perform tasks a little…bit differently from the rest.
 We're gonna start by…taking a look at the basics of how browsers…work, examining their various components, and then discussing why differences…exist between them.
 The basics of how a browser…work are pretty much the same regardless of the…browser itself.
 Browsers use HTTP or hypertext transfer protocol…to communicate with web servers and request pages and content.…